 I am sick and tired of the breastfeeding wars.
 My child is a teenager now and people are still passing judgement about her baby years and how she was fed.

 There is a lot of pressure for mothers to breastfeed (but do it in hiding “heavy sarcasm”) and a lot of propaganda about how it will affect your child’s health.
-In the maternity ward I received a lot of pressure for breastfeeding.
+In the maternity ward, I received a lot of pressure for breastfeeding.
 Because of my breast reduction, I wasn’t physically able to breastfeed.
 The nurses at the hospital still attempted to convince me I should try for my daughter’s sake, that I should be ashamed for opting for formula milk.
 The milk canals were cut, there are no options here.
 Regardless of the medical reason why I couldn’t breastfeed, I still resented that my choices as a woman weren’t being respected.

 People who saw me bottle feed my daughter felt entitled to tell me I was endangering my daughter.
 I find it funny how at every doctor’s appointment my daughter was the healthiest kid there.
 How about mind your own bloody business.

 On the other hand, I know for a fact that women are told they are disgusting when breastfeeding and some have even been arrested for indecency, which is absolutely ridiculous.
-In this world it is okay to bare all for marketing and sexual enjoyment of others, but not to feed a child.
+In this world, it is okay to bare all for marketing and sexual enjoyment of others, but not to feed a child.
 Once again, it’s completely ridiculous.

 People are being more passionate about this than they are about corruption in politics, war, poverty, climate change and the homeless.
-The worst part is they feel entitle to police strangers according to their own crooked values.
+The worst part is they feel entitled to police strangers according to their own crooked values.

 Breastfeeding or bottle feeding isn’t about making a statement.
 It’s about feeding a child.
 This should not be made more challenging than it already can be some times.